aganet/homeserver-homepage/README.md

-# Simple Homeserver homepage, Single html file (no external calls/dependencies)
+# Simple Homeserver homepage, Single html file (no external packages/dependencies)
-This is a simple homepage for services hosted on your home server.
+This is a very simple homepage for services hosted on your home server.
 It displays a list of services in a grid layout, with each service represented by a clickable button simple Single HTML file no external dependencies.

 ![homepage](https://github.com/user-attachments/assets/fabb7962-1192-4dc8-ba30-e780c581e978)